Updated: Jul 15

 Step 3: Make your pleats by bringing the coloured lines together using the marked centre as a guide.
 If you do this the same way each time, it's pretty straightforward.
 A great tip that I got from from another sewist is to use masking tape to hold the pleats down so that they stay put while you stitch. if you don't have any masking tape handy, just pin them.

-After the pleats are secured with tape or pins, iron or finger press the small 0.5cm seam (marked in black) on the outer edges of the mask.
+Step 4: After the pleats are secured with masking tape or pins, iron or finger press the small 0.5cm seam (marked on the pattern in black) on the outer edges of the mask.
 Once this is done on both sides, sew close to the edge around the whole mask, securing pleats and the small seams.

 Step 7: This can be done two ways.
-If you are confident in adding bias in one step, fold the bias or fabric piece in half and stitch to the side of the mask.
+If you are confident in adding the elastic casing in one step, fold the bias or fabric piece in half and stitch to the side of the mask.

 If you are less confident with bias, sew in two steps.
 With right sides together, sew one edge of the bias to the side of the mask.
-Fold the bias around to the back to encase the edge and stitch along the front seam (called 'stitch in the ditch') to secure the bias at the back.
+Fold the bias around to the back (with the back edge slightly over the stitched join) to encase the edge and stitch along the front seam secure the bias at the back.
+This is called 'stitch in the ditch' and the pin in the second photo shows the ditch line.
+The process is essentially the same with the fabric piece.

-Step 9: Thread your elastic through the two casings in one big loop using a safety pin or elastic threader.
+Step 9: Thread your elastic through the two casings in one big loop using either a safety pin or elastic threader.
 Pin the ends of the elastic together and try on the mask for size.
-At this stage you can mould the safety pin to your nose bridge and adjust the elastic to a comfortable length.
-Stitch the ends of the elastic together using a zig zag stitch.
+At this stage you can insert the paper clip, mould it your nose bridge and adjust the elastic to a comfortable length.
+Stitch the ends of the elastic together using a straight or zig zag stitch back and forth several times.
+Pull on the elastic to hide the stitching inside the casing.

 Step 10: Done!
 Add the tissue or toilet paper filter to the centre of the mask and it is ready to use.
-This mask will absorb moisture after a while which renders it much lass effective so change the filter and/or mask regularly if you are using it for a prolonged period.
-Also, use good hand hygiene before putting the mask on and after removing it.
+This mask will absorb moisture after a while which renders it much less effective so change the filter and/or mask regularly if you are using it for a prolonged period.
+It isn't a medical grade mask but will assist in preventing the spread of particles.
+Use good hand hygiene before putting the mask on and after removing it.